-To view the lender wise details of bank facilities please click here
+To view lender-wise details of bank facilities please click here

-Note on the complexity levels of the rated instruments: CARE Ratings has classified instruments rated by it on the basis of complexity.
-Investors/market intermediaries/regulators or others are welcome to write to care@careedge.in for any clarifications.
+Note on complexity levels of rated instruments: CARE Ratings has classified instruments rated by it based on complexity.
+Investors/market intermediaries/regulators or others are welcome to write to care@careedge.in for clarifications.